quantum-materials-group/QMG-wiki/docs/pages/howtoaddapage.rst

 an existing SOP, or should be the start of a new SOP tree.
 Let's explore the difference.

 ===========================
-Adding to an existing file:
+Adding to an existing file
 ===========================
 - Open that file, make changes, commit those changes, and push it to the main branch.